-Do you have a high water bill?
+Do you have a high water bill and live in North Dallas?
 Do you hear a faint hissing sound like water running in the wall or underneath a cabinet?
 Do you have a warm spot on your floor?
 Is the ground near your foundation unusually saturated?
 All of these can be symptoms of a slab leak if you have a slab foundation.
 Specifically: a leak on the pressurized fresh water pipes that deliver water to all of the faucets in your house.

 The first way you can fix a leak is by jack-hammering the concrete slab, digging down to the pipe, and fixing it.
 The second way is to dig a tunnel through the dirt under the slab from the outside all the way to where the leak is.
 The third way is to abandon the leaking line under the slab and run a new line through the wall/attic.
 The last way is to use the existing copper line as a sleeve by running a new line through the old one.
 Read on to learn more about each of these methods!